PizzaBox/imageOnSave/README.md

 # imageOnSave

-imageOnSave is a Photoshop script that will save an .jpg (quality 12) of the active .psd to a folder everytime it's saved.
+imageOnSave is a Photoshop script that will save an .jpg (quality 12) of the active document to a folder every time it's saved.
 You can then assemble these images into a timelapse progress gif or video\*.

 When you save the script will create a folder in the same directory as the file you're saving.
 For example:
 ```
 mypainting.psd will save an image as <folder mypainting.psd is saved in>/mypainting-imageOnSave/mypainting-123456789.png
 ```

-\**Assembling gifs/videos is not a feature of the script, but instructions for how to do so are below.*
+\**Assembling gifs/videos is not a built-in feature of the script, but instructions for how to do so are below.*

 ## Installation